yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 > The notation involves quotient group and equivalent classes.
 If you are not familiar with those concepts, this [reference](https://math.stackexchange.com/questions/838797/quotient-spaces-and-quotient-groups-equivalence-classes-and-cosets) might help.

+## Homologous Relation

 The group can thus be divided as equivalent classes of cycles
 $$
 H _ r(K)\dfdas\set{[z]\mid z\in Z _ r(K)},
 $$